 With that, he left the room, smiling to himself.
 Immediately she heard the door shut, Nike collapsed on the bed feeling her bones relax.
 She sighed.

-She looked at the mirror, satisfied with her appearance, she went out to meet all the nuclear members of the Peters family, her jaw clenched unconsciously with envy.
-It was Segun, who spoke first looking smugly at her as he dropped his arm across his happy wife’s shoulder and also motioning for her to sit which she did numbly looking at him in spite.
+She looked in the mirror, satisfied with her appearance, she went out to meet all the nuclear members of the Peters family, her jaw clenched unconsciously with envy.
+It was Segun, who spoke first looking smugly at her as he dropped his arm across his happy wife’s shoulder and also motioning for her to sit which she did numbly look at him in spite.

 “So, Miss Arinde hope you are happy with the hospitality” Segun queried.

-Her gaze locked coldly with his own mocking gaze “Yes sir” she replied in coated ice.
+Her gaze locked coldly with his own mocking gaze “Yes sir” she replied with coated ice.

 Quickly she shifted her gaze to the calm looking girl who sat in the single chair staring at her.
 Nike suppressed a lump in her throat as she felt a strange pull towards the girl and she knew deep down it was it was because Segun fathered the child.